 Colour and brightness – A wide range of colours are now available from LED sources, and by using suitable mixing schemes, almost any colour can now be matched.
 Colour and brightness used to be a limiting factors but the bright new colours from LEDs now outshine their traditional rivals.

-Weather and environment resistance - Being electronic devices with no fragile, moving or consumable parts, LED illumination lends itself to outdoor use.
-The design of weather resistant illumination if far easier and more cost effective with LED powered signs than with other illumination methods.
-Even for indoor use, the ability to protect an LED powered device from its environment can be valuable especially in challenging locations such as near fountains in shopping malls or adjacent to swimming pools in leisure centres.
+Weather and environment resistance – Being electronic devices with no fragile, moving or consumable parts, LED illumination lends itself to outdoor use.
+The design of weather resistant illumination is far easier and more cost effective with LED powered signs than with other illumination methods.
+Even for indoor use, the ability to protect an LED powered device from its environment can be valuable especially in challenging locations, such as near fountains in shopping malls or adjacent to swimming pools in leisure centres.